-Numerous studies concern the impact of shock and vibration and consequently the damage caused on canvas during the transportation of valuable artworks.
-Despite the innovations in art packaging solutions, art pieces still show damage and deterioration when packed in crates and foam.
-Experts, among which the Georgia O'Keeffe Innovation (GOKI) group, noticed that cracks emerged on the surface of canvas' without any exposure to drops or shocks during transportation.
-Here from can be concluded that the damage must have occurred due to another phenomenon, namely vibrations.
-The effects are hardly detectable in the first instance, however reducing the exposure to vibrations is of significant relevance.
+Numerous studies concern the impact of shock and vibration, and consequently the damage that can be caused during the transportation of valuable artworks.
+Despite innovations in art packaging solutions, art pieces still show damage and deterioration when packed in crates and foam.
+Experts, including the Georgia O'Keeffe Innovation (GOKI) group, noticed that cracks emerged on the surface of canvases without any exposure to drops or shocks during transportation.
+From this evidence, it can be concluded that the damage must have occurred due to another phenomenon, namely vibrations.
+The effects are hardly detectable in the first instance, however reducing exposure to vibrations is of significant relevance.
 (Cerkanowicz et al., 2017)